-- Understand how your organization defines a disaster.
+- Define disaster.
+Understand how your organization defines a disaster.

 - Define your requirements.
 Understand your RPO and RTO requirements for different workloads and applications.

-- How do you re-evaluate disaster recovery on an ongoing basis to account for changing technical and business requirements?
+- Create a disaster recovery practice.
+How do you re-evaluate disaster recovery on an ongoing basis to account for changing technical and business requirements?

-- Is the organization capable of realizing a disaster recovery plan in real scenarios?
-Consider employee awareness and training, disaster recovery exercises and drills.
+- Test your plans.
+Is your organization capable of realizing a disaster recovery plan in real scenarios?
+Consider employee awareness and training, disaster recovery exercises, and drills.

 Disaster recovery solutions may involve a diverse range of options for different DR goals.
 A well-designed strategy focuses on an optimal tradeoff of cost investments, practicality, and IT burden, with the disaster recovery performance.